 Mushroom Soup with Lemon-Lime Sauteed Mushrooms and Onions

 Set the Instant Pot on the "sautee" mode.
-Add the mushrooms, red onions, and celery.
+Add the mushrooms, red onions, celery, and garlic cloves.
 Place the lid on top of the pot for about 3-5 minutes to allow the pot to heat up and the natural water from the mushroom to be released.
 Remove the lid and allow the veggies to continue to cook, stirring occasionally until the majority of the water has cooked out (about an additional 8-10 minutes).

 Add all of the spices, the bay leaf, millet, the "whole" cauliflower head and 4 cups of water to the pot.
 Cover and engage the lid.
 Be sure the steamer valve is set to the closed position.
 Turn the Instant Pot to the "Manual" mode for 10 minutes.